dotnet-foundation/projects/readme.md

 It is expected that a project satisfies the majority of the criteria outlined above; however, it is also possible for a project to obtain a waiver for specific criteria.
 It is the responsibility of the Project Committee to collate the project information, perform an evaluation, and make recommendations on a project's eligibility to the Board of Directors.
 The Board of Directors has the right to approve or deny a project's eligibility.
 Projects will also be re-evaluated periodically to ensure they continue to satisfy the eligibility requirements.

-## Health Criteria
+## Activity Criteria

-Health criteria are designed to be measurable and are based on publicly accessible metrics which can be used to evaluate the health and maturity of a project on an ongoing basis.
-For convenience reasons, standard metrics are based on values which can be readily obtained by anyone from GitHub and Nuget; however, metrics from other open source hosting platforms will also be considered.
+Activity criteria are designed to be measurable and are based on publicly accessible metrics which can be used to evaluate the activity of a project on an ongoing basis.
+For convenience reasons, standard metrics are based on values which can be readily obtained by anyone from GitHub; however, metrics from other open source hosting platforms will also be considered.

 - Age (based on the date on the LICENSE file in the repository or a date provided by the maintainer)
 - Stars